Allison Cheung is an Assistant Regional Counsel in the Office of the General Counsel for the Social Security Administration.

 For over 10 years both before and after law school, Catha worked as a researcher and organizer with the Service Employees International Union (SEIU), in the Justice for Janitors and hospital organizing campaigns.
 She currently volunteers with the San Francisco Legal Aid Society Workers’ Rights Clinic, and has co-authored amicus briefs for the National Employment Lawyers Association.

-Darren Teshima is a Partner at Orrick, Herrington & Sutcliffe LLP, where he practices commercial litigation and insurance recovery.
-He specializes in representing policyholders in the financial services, technology, retail, and hospitality industries in disputes with insurance companies.
+Darren Teshima is a Partner at Orrick, Herrington & Sutcliffe LLP, where he leads the firm’s Complex Litigation and Dispute Resolution practice group.
+His litigation practice focuses on representing policyholders in the financial services and technology industries in disputes with insurance companies.

 Darren also has an active pro bono practice.
 He has handled administrative trials and hearings on behalf of asylum seekers, low-income tenants, and has provided litigation advice to nonprofit organizations.
 In recognition of his commitment to pro bono clients, he is a two-time recipient of Legal Services for Children’s Pro Bono Advocate Award.

-Darren currently serves on the Board of Directors of the Asian American Bar Association of the Greater Bay Area and the Advisory Board of the Center for Gender & Refugee Studies.
-He is the author of “A ‘Hardy Handshake Sort of Guy’: The Model Minority and Implicit Bias About Asian Americans in Chin v.
+Darren currently serves on the Board of Legal Services for Children and the Advisory Board of the Center for Gender & Refugee Studies.
+He is a former board member of the Asian American Bar Association of the Greater Bay Area and is a recipient of the National Asian Pacific American Bar Association’s Best Lawyers Under 40 award.
+Darren is the author of “A ‘Hardy Handshake Sort of Guy’: The Model Minority and Implicit Bias About Asian Americans in Chin v.
 Runnels,” published in the Asian Pacific American Law Journal.

 Darren earned his B.A., summa cum laude, from Amherst College, and his J.D. from the Georgetown University Law Center.
 After graduating from law school, Darren clerked for U.S. District Court Judge David O. Carter in the Central District of California.